Commercial Real Estate Closing Costs: Everything You Need to Know

 The inspection process and fees

-If you are a seller, you need to hire an inspector to examine your property’s condition before listing your property.
+If you are a seller, you must hire an inspector to examine your property’s condition before listing your property.
 A Property Condition Assessment or PCA is often available from engineering firms to give you a sense of the state of your structure.
-This will assist you in identifying any potential issues that might prevent a buyer from making an offer on your property.
-It will also give you a chance to fix the property, and ultimately increase its value and listing price.
+The PCA will assist you in identifying any potential issues that might prevent a buyer from making an offer on your property.
+It will also allow you to fix the property and increase its value and listing price.

-In order to have a PCA done, you will need to provide your inspector with access to all areas of the property, including the roof and basement.
+To have a PCA done, you must provide your inspector access to all areas of the property, including the roof and basement.

 The cost of a Property Condition Assessment (PCA) can range anywhere from $500 to $5000, depending on the size and complexity of the property.
 The average cost is around $2000.